 Extreme Omnivore: When Sonic absorbs a Purple/Nega or Violet/Nega Wisp, he seems to become one of these.
 It's difficult to tell whether he's actually eating everything in his way or just crushing it with his jaws, though.

-Sonic and Yacker (facetentacle in the latter's case) do one when Tails' translator isn't working properly at first.
+Sonic and Yacker (facetentacle in the latter's case) do one—in unison, no less—when Tails' translator isn't working properly at first.

 Tails gives one when he catches Sonic talking to a broken robot, though it's more amused than exasperated.
 Sonic then does one shortly after when Tails refuses to drop the "talking to dead robots" subject.